bcit-ltc/flux/infrastructure/rancher/NOTES.md

 Deploying Rancher to a cluster requires that a TLS secret be available for the Helm install.

 Follow the `init/README.md` steps to install Flux on a cluster.
-Then, decrypt a secret with SOPS and deploy it to the Rancher namespace.
+Then, create a secret for Rancher and deploy it to the Rancher namespace.

 ## Rancher deployment